|Instructions to Authors|| > For Authors and Reviewers > Instructions to Authors

 - 2) Any duplicated theses will not be published regardless of whether part or all of them have been published, printed, recorded and/or registered in an academic journal in another languages, electronically or otherwise.

-- When it is suspected of that ethics regulations have been violated, the Editorial Board will take appropriate disciplinary action as
+- If the published manuscripts are suspected of ethics violation, the Editorial Board will take appropriate disciplinary action as below.